Harry Bosch: LAPD career

-Not a stranger to being second-guessed, Bosch was investigated by the LAPD's IAD multiple times and was always cleared.
-In The Burning Room he is partnered with a young detective named Lucia Soto.
-Bosch is suspended by their unit's commander for a minor violation of departmental procedure after Soto and he cleared a tough homicide case.
+Not a stranger to being second-guessed, Bosch gets investigated by the LAPD's IAD multiple times and is always cleared.
+In The Burning Room, he is partnered with a young detective named Lucia Soto.
+Their unit's commander suspends Bosch for a minor violation of departmental procedure after Soto and he cleared a tough homicide case.
 Bosch is forced to take retirement even though the disciplinary case against him is eventually dropped.